 After my husband died and the widow fog started to clear I began to feel anxious about doing just about everything.
 I wanted to get out and travel.
-I wanted to not be lonely.
+I wanted to not be a sad and lonely widow.
 I just had a difficult time taking that first step.

 One time when I decided to “be a good mom” and fill up the car with gas for my son’s trip back to college, I was surprised to discover both the inspection and registration were overdue, there was a nail in one tire causing a slow leak and the car needed an oil change too.
 Thankfully the station helped me take care of this but you can see how one begins to lose confidence in handling life after the death of a spouse.